Frequently Asked Questions

 - may ask your permission to talk to your doctor to discuss your medical history before they meet with you.
 But only if you agree, and your consent will be recorded by the ACAT

 - will ask you if you wish to apply for approval to receive certain aged care services.
-They will explain these service options to you, and if you do want to apply, they will ask you to sign an application form or the Aged Care Client Record
+They will explain these service options to you, and if you do want to apply, they will ask you to sign an application form

 - will ask you questions about your day-to-day living activities and if you need help with all or some of them.
 They'll also talk to you about your general state of health and specific health conditions.
 This will help them work out how much and what type of help you need

 - will talk to you about whether they think you need more support so you can keep living in your own home, or if they think you might be better supported in an aged care home

 - will give you information about all of the services that may be available in your local area.
 You may also like to search for organisations or aged care homes yourself.

 How long is an ACAT approval valid for?